mnit-rtmc/iris/docs/action_plans.md

 ## Manual Control

 On the **Plan** tab of the client interface, users can manually change the phase of an action plan.
-If the user is in the list specified by the `action_plan_alert_list` [system attribute], an email event will be logged to the `email_event` table.
+In addition to having "Operate" access [permission] for action plans, the user must have it for all associated device actions (every device using the matching hashtag).

 ## Events

 Whenever an action plan phase changes, a time-stamped [event] record can be stored in the `action_plan_event` table.

+When a user changes the phase, if they are in the list specified by the `action_plan_alert_list` [system attribute], an email event will be logged to the `email_event` table.

 [auto-fail]: vehicle_detection.html#auto-fail